 Use Business Deductions to Your Advantage

 One of the biggest advantages of being self-employed is you can deduct expenses that employees cannot.
-You can deduct your home office, business vehicle, and supplies that you purchase for business use.
+You can deduct your home office, business vehicle mileage, and supplies that you purchase for business use.
 The IRS labels these things as “deductible expenses”, which are expenses that are ordinary and required for your business.
-By taking advantage of these deductions, you will see a difference in your profit margin and federal tax liability – and not a small one either.
+By taking advantage of these tax deductions, you will see a difference in your profit margin and federal tax liability – and not a small one either.

 Pay Estimated Taxes